mlavi/calmbootcamp/udacity/hce/2/outline.md

     2. Orchestrate the deployment and configuration of the database server with SQL, tasks, and macros.
     3. Add a custom action to change a database user password, publish and test the blueprint for PaaS self-service.
     4. Orchestrate the configuration of the load balancer with a web tier array using scale actions.
-    5. [move to course 3] Configure workload capacity choice with blueprint application profiles
       - Add a database and load balancer to the blueprint to manage a three tier web application lifecycle and variable population
       - Configure delegatable scale-in and scale-out actions on a web application tier with orchestrated changes to the load balancer.
     - Big Picture: intro, text summary, image, vocab, links/references
-    - Developing your Inspiration:
       - Achieve self-service SaaS for life cycle action on a three tier web app blueprint
+    - Developing your Inspiration
   - Concept: Calm Actions3
     - Calm can handle more complex PaaS and SaaS needs:
       - Additional Create stages: service pre-create and service package install